 visit our comprehensive Family Dharma Sunday School web site and/or visit our Meetup web site above (click the icon) to learn more and/or to join.

 "This is not just a course but a transformational experience."

 We have room for a couple of more students.
 If you have been interested in taking this 101 course, now you have another

 opportunity to do so.
-Let

-2013 be the year for you to engage the Buddha’s teachings for lay people in a direct and structured
+Let 2014 be the year for you to engage the Buddha’s teachings for lay people in a direct and structured

 This is the tenth year